Azdgari/analogue-clock/README.md

+# Clock

-# A simple analogue clock made using CSS and vanilla Javascript.
+A simple analogue clock made using CSS and vanilla Javascript.